About the Commission

 Each Great Lakes Sea Grant program (IN/IL, MI, MN, NY, OH, PA, WI) may submit up to two applicants to the Great Lakes Commission for consideration.
 Selection criteria include academic ability, communications skills, diversity and appropriateness of academic background, additional qualifying experience (e.g., relevant work experience), support of applicant's major professor, support of a Great Lakes State Sea Grant director, and relevance of applicant academic background and/or interests to the fellowship experience the Great Lakes Commission can provide.

 A selection team evaluates each candidate using the above criteria.
-This team consists of 1) the executive director of the Great Lakes Commission, 2) NSGO Manager for the Knauss Fellowship Program or NSGO Education Program Leader, and 3) an elected representative from the Great Lakes Sea Grant Program directors.
+This team consists of 1) the executive director and senior management team of the Great Lakes Commission, 2) NSGO Manager for the Knauss Fellowship Program or their designate, and 3) two elected representatives from the Great Lakes Sea Grant Program directors.
 One Fellow will be selected.

 The Fellow will be assigned responsibilities in the area of science/policy research, analysis and interjurisdictional coordination.
 It is anticipated that the Fellow will work on one or more issues in depth, while also being exposed to a range of salient science, resource management and public policy issues.
 An emphasis will be placed on networking; the Fellow will participate in various activities and events, and interact with senior level officials at all levels of government.
 Interaction with the Knauss Sea Grant Fellows will occur as opportunities arise, and travel to Washington, D.C., will be arranged for an introduction to federal legislative, appropriations and policy processes.